-Plex has become the go-to solution for anyone who wants to build a Plex server home setup and stream their personal media (movies, shows, music, and photos) on any device.
+Plex has become the go-to solution for anyone who wants to build a Plex server home setup and stream their personal media (movies, shows, music, and photos, and videos) on any device.
 Whether you want to install Plex on Ubuntu, Windows, macOS, Synology NAS, or even Docker, the installation process is straightforward if you follow the right steps.

 This guide provides a complete 2025 step-by-step Plex Media Server setup tutorial with OS-specific commands, screenshots descriptions, network configuration, Plex port forwarding, Plex remote access, and setup best practices.